 This pyramid is the tallest structure at Tulum and the most pictured point in the whole Riviera Maya.
 El Castillo was a lighting house during its splendor period.
 The reef in front of the city also served as defense for potential invasions.
 This building showed a safe pass through the coral barrier to reach the Tulum beach.

-The wall is one of its kind among the Mayan archaeological sites and served as a defense to the city.
+The wall is one of its kind among the archaeological sites and served as a defense to the city.
 It has up to 16 ft (5 m) width and an average height of 10 ft (3m).
 The perimeter wall has five access and covers three sides of Tulum, with the Caribbean Sea as the fourth side.

-Tulum had a relevant location for the Mayan merchant route.
+Tulum had a relevant location for the ancient merchant route.
 There is evidence that the trading extended towards Central America on the south side until the Mexican state of Tabasco at the Gulf of Mexico.

 The Temple of the Frescoes